 Elsewhere there is the original staircase leading to the Upper Battery is a prominent feature along with the low ceilings of the western end of the building, and the surviving Victorian doors leading to the former gunpowder magazine - Lutyens' West Bedroom.

 Throughout the rest of the Castle, other features can be found from the old fort.
-All that is required is a little imagination, a copy of our short guide and perhaps a chat with one of our helpful volunteers.
+All that is required is a little imagination, a copy of our guidebook and perhaps a chat with one of our helpful members of staff.

 The holiday home from the early twentieth century is the building most on show, and we tell the story of those who worked here, those who visited, and those who called the place home over a hundred years ago.
 For the best part of seventy years, Lindisfarne was so much more to so many people than a old fort on a crag.